As storm hits Mideast, refugees bear brunt

 Damascus was carpeted with snow.
 There was also heavy snowfall across large parts of Turkey.

-Turkish Airlines canceled dozens of flights between Turkey’s biggest cities and to several international destinations.
-Budget airline Pegasus also canceled some flights.
+Turkish Airlines cancelled dozens of flights between Turkey’s biggest cities and to several international destinations.
+Budget airline Pegasus also cancelled some flights.

 Night-time temperatures in Ankara were forecast to plunge to minus 17 degrees Centigrade and natural gas consumption spiked to record levels in Turkey as people tried to heat their homes, forcing some usually gas-fired power stations to switch to fuel oil to generate electricity, a Turkish energy official said.